zolcsika71/CodeInGames_PY/lib/cg_pyEnv/README.md

 ## Installation

-install it by downloading the package from
+Install it by downloading the package from
  ``github`` and running ``pip install <folder where cg_pyEnv is located>``

 ## Sample Workflow
 project structure:

     codInGame/

         lib/
              your packages/
              cg_pyEnv/

         any_project/ # for example 'mars_lander'

-in project folder simply run build xxx.py
-...or define a file watcher in your IDE
+In project folder (any_project for example) simply run build xxx.py, or define a file watcher in your IDE output will be cg.py in your project folder

 ## Issues